top of page

 How far in advance should I confirm a Solemniser from A Beautiful Ceremony?

 Depending on what type of ceremony you are planning, it is very important that as soon as you have made a decision to have a ceremony, to get in touch with a Solemniser/Celebrant to check availability.

 For Wedding ceremonies, many people want to book 12 months in advance, but this is not necessary.
 As long as a suitable date is available for you both, then we are happy to accept bookings up until 2 weeks prior to your wedding date.
 Please contact us directly to discuss.

 On average - most wedding ceremonies would be approximately 30-40mins in length.
 This will always depend on what elements you choose to include - as timing can be shortened or lengthened as requested.

-We very much encourage that we arrange to chat or meet really early in the planning process!
-It's great for you to know who your Solemniser/Celebrant is, who will be looking after you both on your big day.
-Correspondence can be over the phone, video call, emails and, of course, meeting in person (where possible).
+We very much encourage that we arrange to talk really early in the planning process!
+It's great for you to know who your Solemniser/Celebrant is, who will be helping you both on your big day.

 Can we have our ceremony on the weekend?